Best Honey for Sleep

 Quick Answer

 Linden honey is the best honey for sleep thanks to its natural farnesol content, which modulates GABA-A receptors to promote relaxation.
 Lavender honey offers similar calming effects from retained linalool compounds.
+Orange blossom honey is the most accessible everyday option, with calming citrus flavonoids (hesperidin) and a mild floral sweetness that makes the bedtime ritual sustainable.
 For the liver glycogen mechanism that fuels your brain overnight, any quality raw honey works—take one tablespoon 30 minutes before bed.

 What to Look For